RedZONERROR/SqlData-Migration/README.md

 ## Contributing

-(Details on how to contribute will be added as the project progresses.
-For now, please refer to the ROADMAP.md for planned features and development stages.)
+Contributions are welcome!
+While the project is still in active development, we encourage you to:
+- Review the [ROADMAP.md](ROADMAP.md) for planned features
+- Open issues for bugs or feature requests
+- Submit pull requests with improvements
+- Share your feedback and ideas

+Please ensure your code follows the project's style and includes appropriate tests.

 ## License

-(License to be determined and added later.)
+This project is currently under development.
+The license will be determined soon.
+All rights reserved until a license is chosen.